girhty/sh-api/README.md

     ```bash
     # The URL that will prefix the generated short code (e.g., http://localhost:8080 or [https://s.co](https://s.co))
-    HOST=http://localhost:8443 # if the server is running locally else just the host name https://example.com
+    HOST=http://localhost:8000 # if the server is running locally else just the host name https://example.com

     # The URL for your Redis database (e.g., redis://localhost:6379)
     REDIS=redis://localhost:6379
     ```

+    ```bash
+    # The port that the api will be accessible on , default is 8000
+    PORT="8000"

 3.  **Run the application:**
     ```bash